-The Companys Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation oftheseStandalone Ind AS financial statements that give a true and fair view of thefinancial position financial performance and cash flows of the Company in accordance with theaccounting principles generally accepted in India including the Accounting Standardsspecified under Section 133 of the Act read with Rule 7 of the Companies(Accounts) Rules2014.
-This responsibility also includesmaintenance of adequate accounting records in accordance with the provisions of the Actfor safeguarding the assets of the Company and for preventing and detecting frauds andother irregularities; selection and application of appropriate accounting policies; makingjudgments and estimates that are reasonable andprudent; and design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the accuracy and completeness ofthe accounting records relevant to thepreparation and presentation of the financialstatements that give a true and fair view and are free from material misstatement whether due to fraud or error.
+The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 (the Act') with respect to the preparation oftheseStandalone Ind AS financial statements that give a true and fair view of thefinancial position financial performance and cash flows of the Company in accordance withthe accounting principles generally accepted in India including the Accounting Standardsspecified under Section 133 of the Act as applicable.
+This responsibility also includesmaintenance of adequate accounting records in accordance with the provisions of the Actfor safeguarding the assets of the Company and for preventing and detecting frauds andother irregularities; selection and application of appropriate accounting policies; makingjudgments and estimates that are reasonable and prudent; and design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the accuracy and completeness of the accounting records relevant to thepreparation and presentation of these Standalone Ind AS financial statements that give atrue and fair view and are free from material misstatement whether due to fraud or error.

 Emphasis of Matters

 We draw attention to the following matters in the Notes to theStandalone Ind ASfinancial statements:

-b.
-Reference is invited to Note 15(i)(a) of the financial statements theCompanys capital advances to the extent of Rs.9062.09 Lakhs.
-We are unable toascertain whether such balances are fully recoverable.
-Accordingly we are unable to ascertain the impact if any that may arise in case any of these advances are subsequently determined to be doubtful of recovery.
+a) Reference is invited to Note 2.6 (a) forming part of the Financial Statementregarding Capital advances to the extent of Rs.
+9061.49 Lakhs We are unable toascertain whether such balances are fully recoverable which is outstanding for along time.
+Accordingly we are unable to ascertain the impact if any that may arise incase any of these advances are subsequently determined to be doubtful of recovery.
 Had theCompany provided for the same the loss for the period would have been higher by the saidamount.

-c.
-Note 17 forming part of the Statement regarding Trade Receivables aggregating toRs.68010.22 Lakhs are more than three years old and in respect of which thecompany provided only Rs.7030.67 lakhs.
-We are unable to form an opinion on the extent towhich the debts may be recoverable.
+b) Note 2.8 forming part of the Statement regarding Trade Receivables aggregating toRs.68010.22 Lakhs are more than three years old and in respect of which the companyprovided only Rs.7033.13 lakhs.
+We are unable to form an opinion on the extent to whichthe debts may be recoverable.

-e.
-Without qualifying our opinion we invite attention to Note no 43 forming part ofthe financial statements regarding the uncertainties relating to MCD Project ApkeDwar Project the matter is in arbitration.
+d) Without qualifying our opinion we invite attention to Note no 2.44 forming part ofthe financial statements regarding the uncertainties relating to MCD Project ApkeDwar Project the matter is in arbitration.

-Our opinion is not modified in respect of these matters.
+Our opinion is not modified on respect of these matters

 Report on Other Legal and Regulatory Requirements

-As required by Section 143(3) of the Act we report that:
+1. As required by Section 143(3) of the Act we report that:

 (a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-(b) In our opinion proper books of account as required by law have been kept by the Company so far as it appears from ourexamination of those books.
+(b) In our opinion proper books of account as required by law relating to preparationof the financial statements have been kept by the Company so far as it appears from ourexamination of those books.

-(d) In our opinion the aforesaid standalone financial statements comply withthe Accounting Standards specified under Section 133 of the Act as applicable.
+(d) In our opinion the aforesaid Standalone Ind AS financial statements comply withthe Accounting Standards specified under Section 133 of the Act as applicable.

-(e) On the basis of the written representations received from the directors as on 31stMarch 2015 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2015 from being appointed as a director in terms of Section 164 (2) of theAct.
+(e) On the basis of the written representations received from the Directors as on March31 2018 taken on record by the Board of Directors none of the Directors is disqualifiedas on March 31 2018 from being appointed as a Director in terms of Section 164 (2) of theAct.

 ii.
 The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.

 iii.
-There were no amounts which were required to be transferred to the Investor Educationand Protection Fund by the Company.
+There have been no amounts required to be transferred to the Investor Educationand Protection Fund by the Company

 | ||For T. Raghavendra & Associates |